Enough Is Enough

 Incredibly, on 27 April the delusional Boris Johnson said the UK was seeing “apparent success” in the fight against coronavirus, Johnson said, “There will be many people looking now at our apparent success and beginning to wonder whether now is the time to go easy on those social distancing measures.”
 He added: “If this virus were a physical assailant, an unexpected and invisible mugger, which I can tell you from personal experience it is, then this is the moment when we have begun together to wrestle it to the floor.”
 At this point the UK had the third highest deaths from the virus in the world.
 Johnson’s words are about as useful as his signature in water!

-The failures of Government continue to come thick and fast: they ignore scientific advice, we still have a truly hopeless test, track, trace and contact system, we had the ridiculously negligent Eat Out To Help Out scheme when a Scotch Egg became a substantial meal and the irresponsible relaxation of restrictions over Christmas when it was obvious to all that this would propel us into a deep crisis.
+The failures of the Government continue to come thick and fast: they ignore scientific advice, we still have a truly hopeless test, track, trace and contact system, we had the ridiculously negligent Eat Out To Help Out scheme when a Scotch Egg became a substantial meal and the irresponsible relaxation of restrictions over Christmas when it was obvious to all that this would propel us into a deep crisis.

 Johnson’s half-hearted expressions of remorse, empty apologies and pained facial expressions can’t alleviate the acute sorrow of the thousands of grief-stricken families who have suffered bereavements.
 Make no mistake, when he said that he was sorry about the deaths, he was not apologising for his mistakes or accepting any measure of responsibility for misjudgements.
 He very recently said, “We did all we could”.
 Unbelievable!

 The latest revelation is that the SAGE scientists warned Johnson a full two weeks before news of more mutations, on 2 February, that tougher measures were required to control new Covid variants and that, “reactive, geographically targeted” travel bans wouldn’t be enough.
 When Johnson announced that limited hotel quarantine would apply for travellers from only 30 ‘red list’ countries, he had been in possession of this advice for a whole week.
 SAGE advised, ”no intervention, other than a complete, pre-emptive closure of borders, or the mandatory quarantine of all visitors upon arrival in designated facilities, irrespective of testing history, can get close to fully preventing the importation of new cases or new variants.”
 Johnson’s incompetence now means that we could be further exposed to new mutations that could seriously undermine the vaccine.
-Throughout this crisis he has repeatedly failed to follow the science or reacted much too late.
+Throughout this crisis, he has repeatedly failed to follow the science or reacted much too late.

 So there we have it!
 We are burdened with the worst leader of the worst government at the worst of times.
-This is a Tory Government characterised by a liberal aversion to state intervention, an obstinate obsession with free market fundamentalism and a laughable belief in British exceptionalism.
+This is a Tory Government characterised by a liberal aversion to state intervention, an obstinate obsession with free-market fundamentalism and a laughable belief in British exceptionalism.

 As Richard Burgon recently wrote, “This failure to pursue a ZeroCovid plan goes well beyond Tory incompetence.
 It’s rooted in the domination of neoliberalism at the heart of the British State, entrenched over the past four decades.
 When the state needs to act in a crisis, it turns first to failing corporate giants whose role is profit maximisation, not the social good.
 This is the result of the ideological thinking that dominates the British capitalist class, as well as the cronyism of a self-serving elite, but it also reflects a reality of a state hollowed out by decades of privatisation and cuts.”